Eng0AI/denuvo-slides-template/slides.md

 - each of the 2000+ hooks prints when it's called
   - \[MOMO\] OVERHEAD
-- no print → no denuvo verification code runs
+- no print → no Denuvo verification code runs
   - → no performance impact possible
-- print → denuvo verification code runs
+- print → Denuvo verification code runs
   - → impact possible, but unsure how much

 ---